 Antibes Travel Guide

-On this travel guide, Iconic Riviera will acquaint you with the essentials about one of the historic yet leisurely spots in the French Riviera— Antibes.
+In this travel guide, Iconic Riviera will acquaint you with the essentials about one of the historic yet leisurely spots in the French Riviera— Antibes:

-The Phocaean Greeks founded an acropolis in the area around the 4th century before our common era.
-The name of the town, Antipolis, means “the city across”.
-It is in relation to its location with Nice.
-Trade routes existed along its coast.
+The Phocaean Greeks founded an acropolis in the area in the 4th century.
+The name of the town, Antipolis, meant “the city across”.
+Its name was a nod to its sister-city, Nice, since trade routes existed along its coast.

-Later, it became a Roman settlement later.
-You can trace the Greek traces around the castle and the church.
+Later, Antibes became a Roman settlement.
+You can trace the Greek and Roman history through the castle and the church.
 There are still remains of aqueducts (water supply structures) built by the Romans.
-Villas and town-houses from ancient times are excavated and shows the luxurious life of its dwellers.
+Villas and townhouses from ancient times are excavated and show the luxurious life of its dwellers.

 If you’re looking for a quiet time, hang on the promenades and picnic under the groves of pines that grow abundantly in the area.

 Old Town Antibes

 The old town inside the medieval walls is historic and enchanting.
 The cobbled-street and beautiful facades of the building have the Renaissance touch.
 The sights and scents are genuinely Provencal.
 Its streets are full of boutiques, gourmet food shops, cafés, and restaurants.